Free Medicines For World Peace

 This would be a wonderful first step toward peace and prosperity.

-As detailed in our article on Peace, clean water, free medicines, and food would bring world peace far cheaper and far more effectively than wasting $700 billion each year on all our bombs, drones, and military spending.
+Clean water, free medicines, and food would bring world peace far cheaper and far more effectively than wasting $700 billion each year on all our bombs, drones, and military spending.

 Medicines should be a human right, not a luxury only for people who can afford them.